Above you'll see a Nikon Coolpix L3 mounted on a bracket behind the Nikon AP-5 Automatic Level.

 Picture taken with a standard prime lens equal to a viewing angle of 50 mm.

-The top of the mill in the centre of the picture.
+The top of the mill in the center of the picture.